De Boer makes a most satisfying comeback with Atlanta United

 De Boer had lasted mere months at both Inter Milan and Crystal Palace, his two previous coaching stops.

-When United went out in the quarterfinals of the CONCACAF Champions League and managed just one win in its first six MLS matches, it looked like de Boer might be headed for another short coaching stint in Atlanta.
+When United went out in the quarterfinals of the CONCACAF Champions League and managed just one win in its first six MLS matches, it looked as though de Boer might be headed for another short coaching stint in Atlanta.

 “Of course, from the beginning, we wanted a good result,” de Boer said.
 “But still, we knew if it’s not going well, the confidence is there.
 We can build something here.
 I’m very pleased with that.”